damianoognissanti/bbl/README.md

 This is a bit tricky and you might have to add `modprobe` lines to the `inittab` file mentioned above for it to work (after you have downloaded the firmware to the correct folder and recompiled the kernel with the features added).

 ## Chapter 5 Bash (optional)
 I am used to bash and for some of the other optional steps (like installing nix) bash is required, so here are steps to install bash.
-This is more easily done on the host machine (the one you build bbl with before).
+Thi This is more easily done on the host machine (the one you build bbl with before).
 If you have already rebooted into your bbl install and return to the host machine, please remember to mount everything once more and set variables such as `BBLROOT` again.

-Download static bash, put it in `/bin` and test checksum
+Download static bash (do adjust the link and checksum if it's too old), put it in `/bin` and test checksum
 ```
 mkdir staticbash
 pushd staticbash